-NMFS has estimated that the proposed bridge replacement project will result in minor injury to no more than 70 shortnose sturgeon and that two shortnose sturgeon are likely to be killed.
+NMFS has estimated that the proposed bridge replacement project will result in minor injury to no more than 41 shortnose sturgeon and that two shortnose sturgeon are likely to be killed.
 Other than for the fish that are killed, physiological effects are expected to be limited to minor injuries that will not impair the fitness of any individuals or affect survival.
-Behavioral responses are expected to be temporally and spatially limited to the area and time when underwater noise levels are greater than 150dB RMS and as such will be limited to only several hours at a time, and always less than 12 hours per day for no more than 5 hours per day.
+Behavioral responses are expected to be temporally and spatially limited to the area and time when underwater noise levels are greater than 150dB RMS and as such will be limited to only several hours at a time, and less than 12 hours per day.
 The potential for behavioral responses is limited to the time when impact pile driving will take place and is therefore limited to a period of less than 12 hours per day; over the duration of the Tappan Zee construction project, pile driving will be ongoing for approximately 7% of the time.
 Therefore, for the vast majority of time there will be no potential for behavioral disturbance.
 Behavioral responses could range from a temporary startle to avoidance of the ensonified area.
 We have determined that any behavioral responses, including in the worst case, complete avoidance of the ensonified area, would have insignificant and discountable effects to individuals.
-This is because while individuals may be displaced from, or avoid, the ensonified area: (1) there will always be some river width with noise levels less than 150 dB re 1uPa RMS which would allow unimpeded passage through this reach of the river; (2) any changes in movements would be limited to a period of no more than 12 hours per day when pile driving would be occurring (in total no more than 7% of the entire project duration); (3) it is extremely unlikely that there would be any delay to the spawning migration or abandonment of spawning migrations; (4) there is not expected to be any increase in energy expenditure that has any detectable effect on the physiology of any individuals or any future effect on growth, reproduction, or general health, and, (5) any minor changes in behavior resulting from exposure to increased underwater noise associated with the pile driving will not preclude any shortnose sturgeon from completing any normal behaviors such as resting, foraging or migrating or that the fitness of any individuals will be affected.
+This is because while individuals may be displaced from, or avoid, the ensonified area: (1) there will always be at least 5,000 feet of river width with noise levels less than 150 dB re 1uPa RMS which would allow unimpeded passage through this reach of the river; (2) any changes in movements would be limited to a period of no more than 12 hours per day when pile driving would be occurring (in total no more than 7% of the entire project duration); (3) any changes in movements would be limited to a very small area (radius of no more than 1,000 feet from the pile being driven); (4) it is extremely unlikely that there would be any delay to the spawning migration or abandonment of spawning migrations; (4) there is not expected to be any increase in energy expenditure that has any detectable effect on the physiology of any individuals or any future effect on growth, reproduction, or general health, and, (5) any minor changes in behavior resulting from exposure to increased underwater noise associated with the pile driving will not preclude any shortnose sturgeon from completing any normal behaviors such as resting, foraging or migrating or that the fitness of any individuals will be affected.